Suryansh1720001/Bharat-Yojana-Android-/README.md

-# 📱 Project: Bharat Yojna
+# 📱 Project: Bharat Yojana

 Despite	the	existence		of	various government		schemes	catering	to diverse	needs,		people	in	India		face challenges	in	availing	themselves	of the	benefits	of	these	schemes	due		to